Bren2010/xenophobia/README.md

 ./unplugged
 ```

-This should write the same sequence of bytes two times, and it means it successfully generated, marshalled and unmarshalled an element of `bn256.G2`.
+This should write the number 1.

 Now run